gab0071/gab0071/README.md

 # Hi, I'm Gabriela Mendes 👋🏼

-<p style="justify-content: justify"> I'm passionate about blockchain technology and all the innovation I find in this space.
-I am focused on building in this #web3 ecosystem, and being able to contribute to the growth and innovation of this technology and hopefully in your company. </p>
+<h3>I am passionate about blockchain technology and all the innovation I find in this space.
+I am focused on building in this #web3 ecosystem, and being able to contribute to the growth and innovation of this technology. 💻⛓ </h3>

-<p style="justify-content: justify">I am a person very committed to what I want, always looking for new challenges in a company where I can add value from my experience and knowledge within the web3 space.
-Always willing to learn and teach for collective growth.</p>

-<p style="justify-content: justify">I firmly believe that change begins within oneself, since I became interested in blockchain technology and all the positive opportunities it can give our society, I began to study it, to understand it, to build projects.</p>

-<p style="justify-content: justify">Currently I continue to prepare myself, to have a solid foundation in #solidity and the construction of good practices for the creation of future projects and thus improve my technical skills.</p>
+<h3>I have worked on projects, from creating an ERC20 token, to a dapp, using technologies such as hardhat, ethersjs, remix, etherscan, alchemy rpc, among others...
+All these projects were carried out in the academic field, with the help of FreeCodeCamp with @PatrickAlphaC and the web3 community 🎉.
+I have overcome challenges like CryptoZombie to continue strengthening my skills Currently I continue to prepare myself, to have a solid foundation in #solidity and the construction of good practices for the creation of future projects and thus improve my technical skills.📶 </h3>

 <br>

-- ✅ I just finished the Full Stack Web3 development on FreeCodeCamp with @PatrickAlphaC !!
-If you want to learn as well, here the Link to video: https://www.youtube.com/watch?v=gyMwXuJrbJQ ⚡⚡

-- 💥Currently I was accepted to study the Full-Stack development career in the bootcamp With https://github.com/soyHenry to improving my Skills in this space, and become a fullstack developer!!
+<h4> 💥Currently I was accepted to study the Full-Stack development career in the bootcamp With https://github.com/soyHenry to improving my Skills in this space, and become a fullstack developer!! </h4>

 <h3>Programming Languages & Technologies</h3>